 India and its Children

-While India celebrates Children’s Day on 14th November ever year, the state of children in India is a far cry from what it is supposed to be.
-Child labour is a menace and India is in the forefront in this regard.
+While India celebrates Children’s Day on November 14 every year, the state of children in the nation is a far cry from what it is supposed to be.
+Child labour is a menace and India is at the forefront in this regard.
 India is sadly the home to the largest number of child labourers in the world.

 - As per a census conducted in 2011, there are 82 lakh child labourers in India.
 About 4,00,000 children, mostly girls, are employed in cottonseed production across the country, toiling 14-16 hours a day.